Gear-a-holic-ism

 I decided to rein my spending, and to get more focused on using rather than buying gear.
 I started that transition by committing to a zero-cash spend in 2006.
 If I wanted something new, I had to sell items I already owned to cover the cost.
 My “budget” was whatever was in my PayPal account.
 I have a lot of gear that I had accumulated during my obsession phase.
 The items that were uber-lite and I didn’t enjoy using were sold off.
 Each trip I selected the optimal system from my “quiver”, often influenced by which items I loaned out to people on the trip I was leading.

 I decided lightest weight pack just wasn’t that important.
-There was no different in fatigue or enjoyment when carrying <20lb with a good pack with a weight transforming hip belt compared to <10lb, so why I was I using a sleeping pad which wasn’t comfortable, using a shelter that didn’t protect me from bugs, just to save weight, especially when I had to carry >15lbs worth of food and water on trails without resupply or infrequent water sources.
+There was no different in fatigue or enjoyment when carrying <20lb with a good pack with a weight transforming hip belt compared to <10lb, so why I was I using a sleeping pad which wasn’t comfortable, using a shelter that didn’t protect me from bugs, just to save weight, especially when I had to carry >10lbs worth of food and water.

 My base went when from <5lb to between 8-12lbs depending on if I had to bring a bear can, and if it was 3-season or winter trips.